qiboteam/qibo/doc/source/qibo.rst

 Models
 ------

-Qibo provides both :ref:`generalpurpose` and :ref:`applicationspecific`.
+QIBO provides both :ref:`generalpurpose` and :ref:`applicationspecific`.

 The general purpose model is called `Circuit` and holds the list of gates that are applied to the state vector or density matrix.
 All `Circuit` models